toralf/torutils/README.md

 sudo ./ipv4-rules.sh test
 ```

-Best is to stop the Tor service(s) and flush the connection tracking table now:
+Best is to stop the Tor service(s) now.
+Then flush the connection tracking table

 ```bash
 sudo /usr/sbin/conntrack -F
 ```

-and to (re-)start the Tor service(s).
+and (re-)start the Tor service(s).
-Check in another terminal that your ssh login and other services still works.
+Check that your ssh login and other services still works.
 Watch the iptables live statistics by:

 ```bash
 sudo watch -t ./ipv4-rules.sh
 ```

-If all works fine then run the script with `start` instead `test`
+If all works fine then run the script with `start` instead `test`.
-and persist the filter rules, e.g. under Debian into the directory `/etc/iptables/`:
+Persist the filter rules to the system directory useed by iptables (i.e. for Debian to `/etc/iptables/`):

 ```bash
 sudo ./ipv4-rules.sh start